-A path addition (sometimes called ear addition) to a graph H is the addition to H of a path between two distinct vertices of H in such a way that no internal vertex and no edge of the path belongs to H. In the picture below, we show how the cube graph can be constructed by starting with a cycle of length four and then repeatedly adding ears (the path/ear added at each step is in red).
+A path addition (sometimes called ear addition or open ear addition) to a graph H is the addition to H of a path between two distinct vertices of H in such a way that no internal vertex and no edge of the path belongs to H. In the picture below, we show how the cube graph can be constructed by starting with a cycle of length four and then repeatedly adding paths (the path/ear added at each step is in red).